Civita-Project/digital-native-institutions/theory/purity_test.md

-# **SUBSTRATE-0′ PURITY TEST (v1.0)**
+# **SUBSTRATE-0′ PURITY TEST (v1.1)**

-*A canonical 8-test constraint for all NSU/DNI/Civita outputs.*
+*A canonical constraint system for all DNI / SFEU / Civita outputs.*

-A proposal, concept, architectural change, dissertation paragraph, or methodological decision is valid only if it passes **all seven tests** below.
-Failure of any test → **rejection or redesign**.
+A proposal, concept, architectural change, dissertation paragraph, methodological decision, or evaluative framework is **valid iff it passes all tests below**.

+Failure of **any single test** → **INVALID — redesign required**.

+This test suite has **epistemic priority** over:
+- EVP
+- award frameworks
+- dissertation presentation
+- narrative positioning

 ---

 ## **TEST 1 — Status-Function Integrity**

-**Does the idea preserve the mapping**
+Does the idea preserve the mapping:

+``
-`X counts as Y in context C`
+X counts as Y in context C
+``

+without:
-without conflating X, Y, or C?
+- conflating X, Y, or C,
+- embedding interpretation into X or Y,
+- expanding C implicitly or post-hoc?

-If it alters, expands, obscures, or misplaces the status-function structure → **FAIL**.
+If the status-function structure is altered, blurred, or inferred → **FAIL**.

-(Anchored to ontology.md)
+**Anchor:** `ontology.md`

 ---

 ## **TEST 2 — Protocol Boundary Correctness**

-Does the idea **maintain** the boundary:
+Does the idea strictly maintain the boundary:

-**protocol executes institutional facts; protocol does not interpret them**?
+> **Protocols execute institutional facts; they do not interpret meaning.**
-If it introduces interpretation, moral reasoning, adjudication, or political judgment into NSU → **FAIL**.

-(Anchored to nsu_blueprint.md)
+If the idea introduces into **SFEU execution**:
+- semantic interpretation,
+- moral reasoning,
+- adjudication,
+- political judgment,
+- AI discretion,

+→ **FAIL**.

+**Anchor:** `sfeu_blueprint.md`

 ---

-## **TEST 3 — Representational Sufficiency (NSU Primitives)**
+## **TEST 3 — Representational Sufficiency (SFEU Primitives)**

-Can the idea be represented using only:
+Can the idea be fully represented using **only**:

-* MVLP identity
-* Document lineage
-* Attestation graph
-* Deterministic state-transition logic

-If it requires total identity, AI judgment, ambiguous evidence, unbounded context, or implicit inference → **FAIL**.

-(Anchored to nsu_prototype.md)
+- identity binding (minimum viable legal/person identity),
+- document & evidence lineage,
+- attestation graphs,
+- deterministic state-transition logic,
+- explicit exception signaling?

+If it requires:
+- total identity,
+- implicit context,
+- AI judgment,
+- probabilistic inference,
+- hidden human discretion,

+→ **FAIL**.

+**Anchor:** `sfeu_prototype.md`

 ---